Safety in Continua

 Bottom line

-Total safety overhead per tool call: < 25 Β΅s.
-Against a typical LLM latency of 1,000,000 Β΅s (1 second), this is 0.0025% overhead.
-Zero-allocation on the policy hot path (cache hit + all pre-policies).
+Total safety overhead per tool call: < 25 Β΅s (policies) + <1 ms (nsjail sandbox).
+Against a typical LLM latency of 1,000,000 Β΅s (1 second), this is <0.1% overhead.
+Zero-allocation on the policy hot path.
+Sandbox acquire is 113 ns on hot reuse (0 allocations).
 Safety is not a tax on performance.

 πŸ§ͺ Adversarial test suite